oleh-v/prestashop-module-telegram-order-alert-free/README.md

-# Telegram Order Alert - free module for Prestashop
+# Telegram Order Alert FREE - module for Prestashop

 Module for PrestaShop "Telegram Order Alert Free" allows you to setup telegram notification for new order in Prestashop.
 For more features please take a look at the PRO version.